james2doyle/ohdoylerules.com/content/snippets/purge-file-from-github.md

-/*
+---
-Title: Purge A File From A Github Repo
+Title: "Purge A File From A Github Repo"
-Description: How to permanently remove a file from a repo and it's history
+Description: "How to permanently remove a file from a repo and it's history"
-Date: 2014-05-18
+Date: "2014-05-18"
-Category: Snippets,Web
+Category: "Snippets"
-Template: post
+Template: "post"
-Keywords: github, git, bash, command, line, cli, terminal, function, arguments, remove, repo, purge, history */
+Keywords: ["github", "git", "bash", "command", "line", "cli", "terminal", "function", "arguments", "remove", "repo", "purge", "history"]
+---

 Ever wanted to permanently remove a file from a repo and it's history?